rnelsonchem/pHcalc/README.rst

 pHcalc
 ######

-*pHcalc* is a Python library for systematically calculating solution pH, distribution diagrams, and titration curves.
+*pHcalc* is a Python library for systematic calculations of solution pH, distribution diagrams, and titration curves.

 This package is Python3 compatible with dependencies_ only on Numpy and